Silvian/FlorinWebsite/README.md

-Florin Plumming
+F G N Plumbing & Heating

-This is a web development project for Florin's plumbing commercial website.
+This is a web development project for F G N Plumbing & Heating commercial website.